empowerthedao/compound-aragon-app/compound-aragon-app/fresh-install.md

 ### Install the Compound Aragon App

-Run the following command to **install the Compund app in the DAO**:
+Run the following command to **install the Compound app in the DAO**:

 ```
 dao install <DAO-Address> compound.open.aragonpm.eth --app-init-args <Agent-App-Proxy-Address> ["'<Supply-cToken-Address>'"] --environment aragon:rinkeby